 Tips and Tricks

 - Whether you’re a fan of lasagna or a lasagna skeptic, like my husband, you’re going to love this herby, garlicky pork soup!
-You can also make it quicker with this Instant Pot Lasagna Soup recipe.

 - When it comes to lasagna soup, lasagna noodles are the obvious choice.
 Either no-boil or regular lasagna noodles will work just fine.
 Break them into pieces about 2 inches long before adding them to the pot.